JHU-PL-Lab/www-fpse/coding.md

 * [Core documentation](https://ocaml.org/p/core/latest/doc/index.html)
 * The [Real World OCaml](https://dev.realworldocaml.org/index.html) book gives tutorial introductions to many of the `Core`/`Base` features.
 * **Important note**: if you use a search engine to look up e.g. "OCaml Set" to see how the OCaml Set module is defined you will likely not get the `Core` version and it can be very confusing as it is similar.
 Even if you search "OCaml Set Core" you will likely get an outdated version of `Core.Set`.
-So, *bookmark the above* and avoid countless hours of fruitless debugging because you are using the wrong docs.
+So, please **bookmark the above use it, and avoid countless hours of fruitless debugging because you are using the wrong library docs**.

 ### The FPSE OCaml Toolbox